-Determine the direction of installation and measure the room.
+Determine the direction of installation with your client and measure the room.
 If the last row will be less than 5 cm wide, cut the first row narrower.
 Make sure to take into account any unevenness in the wall.

 Step 1: First plank